jazil277/SAS-Data-Analysis-Instagram-PowerPlants-NFT/README.md

 These findings reflect the effectiveness of SAS for data import, manipulation, and analysis, leveraging its capabilities for handling large datasets and generating actionable insights.

+# Technologies Used:

+SAS: For data processing, analysis, and reporting.

+SAS Macros: For automating dynamic analysis across multiple datasets.

+# How to run the code:

+1. Clone the GitHub repository.

+2. Navigate to the project directory.

+3. Open the .sas files in a SAS environment.

+4. Run the scripts in the appropriate order for the desired datasets and analysis.